d-payel/d-payel/README.md

 ---
 ## A Bit About Me
-- I’m from India and currently figuring things out (career-wise, life-wise)
 - I studied Physics, but I build with data now, and I like where it’s heading
 - I used to draw with charcoal.
 Still miss it!
 You can find my sketches [here](https://instagram.com/art.escape_dystopia)